o0101/Bookmate/README.md

 - efficiently observes changes to bookmarks and emits these as an asychronous iterator readable stream
 - automatically locates the right [Chrome Profile directory](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/user_data_dir.md) in a platform-agnostic way by observing bookmark changes
 - is possesed of an [fs](https://nodejs.org/docs/latest/api/fs.html#file-system)-like, and simple, NodeJS API: [readFileSync, writeFileSync, promisesWatch etc](#api)

-## Very Long Introduction 🧙‍♂️

-Have you ever wanted to build something that uses Chrome bookmarks but not release it as a Chrome extension?
-Have you ever wanted to programmatically alter the bookmarks in Chrome, or monitor these for additions, updates and deletions--again, without using extension APIs?

-There's a lot of libraries out there to parse Chrome bookmarks, but none that actually make it simple to modify them or monitor them for changes.
-Maybe you want to trigger a certain job like [archiving a web page](https://github.com/crisdosyago/DiskerNet) every time a bookmark is added--or something else?
-Just imagine!
-The 🌏 is your 🦪! 💎✨

-Imagine you could do this, what would you build?
-Because what you couldn't do before, you now can.
-Actually...you probably could have done it, because it's *not that hard*.

-Bookmate makes it possible to monitor and modify Chrome bookmarks, and have those changes propagated to sync--which means that the bookmarks and folders you insert on one device, will show up in Chrome on other devices where Chrome is logged into that same account.

-But cool your heels there a little bit, because there are a few major caveats that come with offering this functionality on the back of a flagship product of one of the internet-tycoon companies, one with major engineering chops and resources.
-Chrome has built a massive global infrastructure to sync data for their hundreds of millions of users, and something of this scale has to be reliable, and resilient against corruption.
-That prevents certain features from working with our current approach.

-So the following things are currently impossible with Bookmate, because we don't know a simple way to add the relevant sync-related metadata to ensure the following operations propagate:

-- delete a bookmark. ✖️
-- move a bookmark. ✖️
-- rename a bookmark. ✖️

-That sounds like everything you'd want to do!--right?
-Maybe so, maybe so.
-And if so, well I'm sorry, but you're flat of luck with Bookmate.

-But if you're use-case is different to that, if maybe it includes adding bookmarks, or reading bookmarks, or monitoring bookmarks for changes, well there's still plenty you can do.
-Have you ever wanted to, for instance:

-- read a bookmark? ✔️
-- read a bookmark folder? ✔️
-- add a new bookmark? ✔️
-- see if a bookmark exists? ✔️
-- watch to see if any bookmarks are added, deleted or updated? ✔️

-Well now you can do all those things!
-So, no stress friend--unfurrough that brow, it's gonna be OK 😄

-The weird 🔦 thing about this...is that you are able to use Chrome bookmarks as a globally-synced single-tenant append-only key value multi-store, with the keys being valid URLs, and the values being the bookmark name text.
-Very interesting!
-Not that I am suggesting you do this, firstly, whether you are *not discouraged* from doing this or not is an unknown, but presumably the Sync team (if there is such a thing) would be unhappy with people using their infra for such purposes.
-But it certainly enables some interesting bookmark-related use cases.
-And if it were *not discouraged* it would most definitely enable some interesting use cases with respect to saving various forms of app data specific to a person or Profile, for various Chrome-related apps that existed outside of the Chrome Extensions WebStore and other places.

 ## Get